vjscjp09/tropo/README.md

 ### Step 7
 Scroll down to the same screen you may find VOIP Details. from here you can test your application settings. click on button "Call App from browser"

 ![](https://github.com/CiscoCloud/tropo/blob/master/images/createapp4.png)

 ### Step 8
-Now click on Call button, you should a hear call a with running your application script hosted on shipped server.
+Now click on Call button, you should hear a call running your application script hosted on shipped server.

 ![](https://github.com/CiscoCloud/tropo/blob/master/images/createapp5.png)